Skip to main content

 Data breach

 Most of us have received one of those dreaded emails.
 The subject line may sound bland, almost harmless: “Notice of data security incident,” or “We're committed to your security.”
-But as you read it, you realize something serious has happened—someone has stolen your personal information.
+But as you read it, you realize something serious has happened—your personal information is in the wrong hands.
 What should you do?

 What is a data breach?

-A data breach occurs when someone exposes your confidential, protected, or sensitive information without your knowledge or permission.
+A data security breach occurs when someone gains unauthorized access and exposes your confidential, protected, or personal details without your knowledge or permission.
 Anyone can be a victim—a company, an individual, a government.
 The stolen data may include:

 • Social Security numbers.